Your Ultimate Guide to Sherwin-Williams SuperDeck Stains

 Porch & Floor Enamel Enamel paint Porch floors and steps — hard surface finish

-If you specifically need Sherwin Williams deck paint (not stain), the SuperDeck Deck & Dock Elastomeric Coating is the right product — it bridges minor cracks and forms a film coating over the surface.
-The Porch & Floor Enamel is better for concrete porch floors or steps rather than open wood deck boards.
+If you specifically need Sherwin-Williams deck paint rather than stain, the SuperDeck Deck & Dock Elastomeric Coating is the right product — it bridges minor cracks and forms a film coating over the surface.
+The Porch & Floor Enamel is better suited to concrete porch floors or steps than open wood deck boards.

 Why Choose SuperDeck Stains for Your Woodworking Project?